YouTube doesn’t allow content that endangers the emotional and physical well-being of minors. A minor is someone under 18 years old.

 Don’t post content on YouTube if it fits any of the descriptions below.

-- Sexualization of minors: Sexually explicit content featuring minors and content that sexually exploits minors.
+- Sexualization of minors: Sexually explicit content featuring minors and content that sexually exploits minors including minor nudity posted with comedic intent.
 We report content containing child sexual abuse imagery to the National Center for Missing and Exploited Children, who work with global law enforcement agencies.

-- Harmful or dangerous acts involving minors: Content showing a minor participating in dangerous activities or encouraging minors to do dangerous activities.
-Never put minors in harmful situations that may lead to injury, including dangerous stunts, dares, or pranks.
+- Harmful or dangerous acts involving minors: Content showing a minor participating in dangerous activities or encouraging minors to do dangerous activities, particularly if someone watching could imitate the dangerous act or if the content encourages or praises the dangerous act.
+Never put minors in harmful situations that may lead to injury, including dangerous stunts, challenges, dares, or pranks.
+Dangerous acts include, but are not limited to, any act in the categories listed under Extremely Dangerous challenges, such as asphyxiation or electrocution.

-- Infliction of emotional distress on minors: Content that could cause minor participants or viewers emotional distress, including:
+- Content that could cause minor participants or viewers emotional distress, including:

 - Exposing minors to mature themes